-The recent statement of Dr Raghuram Rajan that the property prices in India should come down has raised hopes of many genuine buyers who were sitting at side lines waiting for reduction in property prices.
-Though real estate market seems to be in doldrums, the prices are still out of reach for many buyers.
+In a past statement, Ex RBI Governor Dr. Raghuram Rajan stated that the property prices in India should come down had raised hopes of many genuine buyers who were sitting at sidelines waiting for a reduction in property prices.
+Though the real estate market seems to be in doldrums, the prices are still out of reach for many buyers.

-Along with expectation of low prices in future, economy overall is looking for reduction in interest rates, which will further ease out the cash outflow for house buying.
+Along with the expectation of low prices in the future, the economy overall is looking for a reduction in interest rates, which will further ease out the cash outflow for house buying.

-Looking at the scenario of interest rates and property prices, it’s worth waiting at this moment.
-At the same time we should prepare ourselves from financial viewpoint so that whenever the opportunity comes we are able to seize it.
+Looking at the scenario of interest rates, it would be luring to purchase property now but at the same time, we should prepare ourselves from financial viewpoint so that whenever the opportunity comes we are able to seize it.
 There are four things that need to be considered to be prepared for your house purchase.

 4 things to prepare for house purchase: